Pyrometer: Applications

 Salt bath furnaces operate at temperatures up to 1300 °C and are used for heat treatment.
-At very high working temperatures with intense heat transfer between the molten salt and the steel being treated, precision is maintained by measuring the temperature of the molten salt.
+At very high working temperatures with intense heat transfer between molten salt and the steel being treated, precision is maintained by measuring the temperature of the molten salt.
 Most errors are caused by slag on the surface, which is cooler than the salt bath.

-The tuyère pyrometer is an optical instrument for temperature measurement through the tuyeres, which are normally used for feeding air or reactants into the bath of the furnace.
+The tuyère pyrometer is an optical instrument for temperature measurement through the tuyères, which are normally used for feeding air or reactants into the bath of the furnace.

 A steam boiler may be fitted with a pyrometer to measure the steam temperature in the superheater.

 A hot air balloon is equipped with a pyrometer for measuring the temperature at the top of the envelope in order to prevent overheating of the fabric.

 Pyrometers may be fitted to experimental gas turbine engines to measure the surface temperature of turbine blades.
 Such pyrometers can be paired with a tachometer to tie the pyrometer output with the position of an individual turbine blade.
-Timing combined with a radial position encoder allows engineers to determine the temperature at exact points on blades moving past the probe.
+Timing combined with a radial position encoder allows engineers to determine the temperature at precise points on blades moving past the probe.